 - 1. Leadership Practice Related Indicators: An evaluation of the core leadership practices and skills that positively affect student learning.
 This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40%) as defined in the Common Core of Leading (CCL): Connecticut School Leadership Standards. - (b) Stakeholder Feedback (10%) on leadership practice through surveys. - 2.
 Student Outcomes Related Indicators: An evaluation of administrator's contributions to student academic progress, at the school and classroom level.
-This area is comprised of two components: - (a) Student Learning (45%) assessed in equal weight by: (a) progress on the academic learning measures in the state's accountability system for schools; and (b) performance and growth on locally-determined measures. - (b)Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs).
+This area is comprised of two components: - (c) Student Learning (45%) assessed in equal weight by: (a) progress on the academic learning measures in the state's accountability system for schools (pending federal approval, this will not apply in 2015-16); and performance and growth on locally-determined measures. - (d) Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs).